johnclos/sql-challenge/README.md

 2. Import each CSV file into the corresponding SQL table. **Note** be sure to import the data in the same order that the tables were created and account for the headers when importing to avoid errors.

 # Data Analysis
-Once you have a complete database, do the following:
-1. List the following details of each employee: employee number, last name, first name, sex, and salary.
+-- List the following details of each employee: employee number, last name, first name, sex, and salary.
+    -- need to pull from employees: employee #, last, first, gender -- need to pull from salaries: salary
+    -- join on emp no

-2. List first name, last name, and hire date for employees who were hired in 1986.
+-- List first name, last name, and hire date for employees who were hired in 1986.

-3. List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.
+-- List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.
+    -- need to pull from employees: the manager's employee number, last name, first name -- need to pull from departments: department number, department name -- need to pull from dept_manager: department number, the manager's employee number -- join departments and dept_manager on department number -- join employees and dept_manager on employee number

-4. List the department of each employee with the following information: employee number, last name, first name, and department name.
+-- List the department of each employee with the following information: employee number, last name, first name, and department name.
+    -- need to pull from employees: the employee number, last name, first name -- need to pull from departments: department number, department name -- need to pull from dept_emp: department number, employee number -- join departments and dept_emp on department number -- join employees and dept_emp on employee number

-5. List first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."
+-- List first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."

-6. List all employees in the Sales department, including their employee number, last name, first name, and department name.
+-- List all employees in the Sales department, including their employee number, last name, first name, and department name.
+    -- need to pull from employees: the employee number, last name, first name -- need to pull from departments: department number, department name -- need to pull from dept_emp: department number, employee number -- join departments and dept_emp on department number -- join employees and dept_emp on employee number -- where employees in the Sales department

-7. List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
+-- List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
+    -- need to pull from employees: the employee number, last name, first name -- need to pull from departments: department number, department name -- need to pull from dept_emp: department number, employee number -- join departments and dept_emp on department number -- join employees and dept_emp on employee number -- where employees in the Sales and Development departments

-8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.
+-- In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.
+    -- need to pull from employees: employee last names -- In descending order, list the frequency count of employee last names

 ## Bonus (Optional)
 As you examine the data, you are overcome with a creeping suspicion that the dataset is fake.
 You surmise that your boss handed you spurious data in order to test the data engineering skills of a new employee.
 To confirm your hunch, you decide to take the following steps to generate a visualization of the data, with which you will confront your boss: